Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Enclave.md

 - decrypting transactions for a given recipient (or sender)
 - adding new recipients for existing payloads

+### Private Key Generation Algorithm
+The following steps detail the technique used to manage the private keys:

+ 1. Given a password P
+ 2. Generate random Argon2id  nonce
+ 3. Generate random NaCl secretbox  nonce
+ 4. Stretch P using Argon2id (and the Argon2id nonce) into a 32-byte master key (MK)
+ 5. Encrypt Private key in secretbox using secretbox nonce and Argon2i-stretched MK

 ### Where does the Enclave sit in the private transaction flow?

 The Enclave is the innermost actor of the sequence of events.
 The below diagram demonstrates where the enclave sits: